What does the EU's new Privacy and Security law mean for US Healthcare Providers, Payors, and Vendors?

 3. Execute Compliant Contracts

 The GDPR requires specific language, related to documentation on processing activities, be included in contracts between Controllers and Processors.
-Companies that collect data from EU citizens will need to revise their Business Associate Agreements and/or Information Security Agreements to include all additional GDPR-required provisions.
+Companies that collect data from EU data subjects will need to revise their Business Associate Agreements and/or Information Security Agreements to include all additional GDPR-required provisions.

 ● The Right To Be Forgotten